go-lark/lark/README.md

 ### Event

-Lark provides a number of [events](https://open.feishu.cn/document/ukTMukTMukTM/uUTNz4SN1MjL1UzM). go-lark now only implements two of them, which are needed for interacting between bot and Lark server:
+Lark provides a number of [events](https://open.feishu.cn/document/ukTMukTMukTM/uUTNz4SN1MjL1UzM) and they are in two different schema (1.0/2.0). go-lark now only implements two of them in schema 1.0, which are needed for interacting between bot and Lark server:

 - URL Challenge
 - Receiving Messages